 Students, ages 14-17, participate in classroom-based programs that allow their creativity alongside the development of new skills, including job-readiness skills.
 Youth design and create projects, working together with their fellow Youth Business classmates, and identify ways to market and sell their items.
 They also create resumes, participate in mock interviews, and learn key job skills like decision-making, teamwork, and more.

 OPP operates its youth businesses in both Hartford and Eastern Connecticut youth centers.
-Below are the two Youth Businesses offered.
+Below are the three Youth Businesses offered.

 Each Youth Business incorporates life skills, (e.g. attendance, communication, and peer-to-peer learning); pre-career training (e.g. marketing, entrepreneurship and creation of a tangible product); and academic enrichment (e.g. math, critical thinking and problem-solving); providing youth with a hands-on experience of the correlation between the classroom and the world of work.